-3. Provide a central storage area
+6. Provide a central storage area

-4. Design your TV stand around you scheme
+7. Design your TV stand around you scheme

 Technology is an important factor in most family living room ideas, from Wi-Fi access to background music, and the trend is towards totally concealed solutions.
-Although many modern systems claim to be wireless, there’s no getting away from charging docks, routers and aerials, all of which require cables.
+Although many modern systems claim to be wireless, there’s no getting away from charging docks, routers, and aerials, all of which require cables.

-To keep these hidden, incorporate dedicated spaces for all the media you use within your small living room storage ideas, specifying small insets in the backs of shelves and cupboards to allow cables to run behind fittings.
+To keep these hidden, incorporate dedicated spaces for all the media you use within your space, specifying small insets in the backs of shelves and cupboards to allow cables to run behind fittings.

-If you are fitting a wall of storage that incorporates a space for your living room TV, allow sufficient room should you decide to invest in a larger model.
+If you are fitting a wall of storage that incorporates space for your living room TV, allow sufficient room should you decide to invest in a larger model.
 Try not to create too big a gap, as your television will look awkwardly small.

-5. Go entirely bespoke
+8. Go entirely bespoke

-Historical archives inspired Melissa Bolivar of design firm House of Sui Sui (opens in new tab) when creating this cosseting space.
+Historical archives inspired Melissa Bolivar of the design firm House of Sui Sui (opens in new tab) when creating this cosseting space.

-'The room was designed to be an immersive experience with the walls, cabinetry, sofa and rug all in tones of teal and aquamarine; the result is incredibly impactful,' says Melissa.
-'Here, a clever combination of hidden and open storage works beautifully around a TV, which has been built-into the space.'
+'The room was designed to be an immersive experience with the walls, cabinetry, sofa, and rug all in tones of teal and aquamarine; the result is incredibly impactful,' says Melissa.
+'Here, a clever combination of hidden and open storage works beautifully around a TV, which has been built into the space.'

-6. Blend it into the background
+9. Blend it into the background

 Don't let a TV stand spoil your living room aesthetic.
 Here, the TV blends beautifully into the bespoke wood wall paneling of this white and brown living room without interrupting the earthy aesthetic.